ENGRteam19/engr101-project-3-final-code/README.md

 “mazeFile,core.txt / “mazeFile,completion.txt / mazeFile,challenge.txt

 25.)
 Each time you want to run the robot from now on, begin from step 19

+Instructions for MinGW compiler:
+1.)
+Download MinGW for windows through: https://sourceforge.net/projects/mingw-w64/files/mingw-w64/ 2.)
+Download and run file https://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win32/Personal%20Builds/mingw-builds/installer/mingw-w64-install.exe
+(It should start installing automatically after you've clicked the link)

+3.)
+If you need Administrator rights to do it, right-click file and click "Run as Administrator" from drop down menu This should install MinGW

+4.)
+Search for it through checking folders like C:\\MinGW or C:\\Users\YourUserName\MinGW or C:\\Program Files\MinGW etc
+Click on this folder until you find one called “bin” and find c++.exe

+5.)
+Copy the path by right-clicking the path bar of File Explorer and select Copy as text from pop-down menu

+6.)
+Now open your computer Settings and search environment

+7.)
+Click Set environmental variables from the menu and dialog box should appear

+8.)
+Click PATH, Edit, then New.
+Go to the next empty line and paste the path you previously copied (ctrl-v)

+9.)
+Double check that folder name is pasted into this line!

+10.)
+Close the dialog box by pressing OK and restart your computer